jdicioccio/cablemodem_stats/README.md

 If you're getting that, then we're ready to graph the data.
 For that, pipe the output to `rrd_update.sh`, like so: `./target/debug/cablemodem_stats mb8600 | ./rrd_update.sh`

 Running that from a cron job, or in a sleep loop will populate that RRD file with data.
 Once you have a good amount of data and you want to see a graph, you can use/modify `rrd_graph.sh` as you like.
 It will spit out png files which you can view or make accessible however you wish.

+*InfluxDB is likely the superior and less cumbersome option*, so that's what I'd recommend.
+Whichever output you use, you'll need to run `cablemodem_stats` periodically (I run it every 5 minutes) in order to populate your graphs.

 ### Options
 ```
 USAGE: